sapio-lang/sapio/docs/DEVELOPMENT.md

 are checked against their known CLTV, CSV and CTV requirements.
 Taproot keys and identical complete scripts are selected deterministically; raw fragment and inscription order within a script remain significant.

+## Template funding and size

+Compiled contracts expose `required_input_amount`, serialized as integer `required_input_amount_sats`.
+It covers the `ensure_amount` floor and all committed and suggested template requirements.
+The builder rejects underfunded child outputs; compilation validates fresh and reused artifacts; binding checks the explicit minimum even for finish-only contracts.
+The [funding guide](FUNDING.md) explains auxiliary contributions and migration from `amount_range`.
+Address and descriptor constructors now take an explicit `Amount` minimum; use `Amount::ZERO` for an unrestricted destination.

+A builder debits funds only when recording an output or explicit fee.
+Calling `add_fees`, including with zero, closes output construction.
+Repeated calls add to the recorded fees. `Context` remains a lower-level construction API; the builder's accounting assumes its supplied context accurately describes the input and any tracked ordinal ranges.

+`unsigned_tx_size()` returns exact current serialized bytes, including every output's actual script and CompactSize prefixes. `unsigned_tx_size_with_output` includes a prospective output and any growth of the output-count prefix.
+Both exclude the SegWit marker/flag and future scriptSig/witness data.
+They replace `estimate_tx_size`, which omitted descriptorless scripts and counted a nonexistent witness marker.
+The Hanukkiah and James vault examples now reserve fees from complete unsigned sizes; this still does not bound signed fees.

 ## Emulator service limits